carld/lambda-papers-match/README.md

 ## 2. Matching a literal

+A literal match is where the pattern specifies exactly the value to match.

 To begin with we want the following test case to pass:

 ```
-(test
+(test        ; test macro
- (match '(A) '(A))
+  (match     ; match function call
+    '(A)     ; pattern argument
+    '(A))    ; expression argument
- '[() _])
+  '[() _])   ; expected non false return value
 ```

-The expected return value `[() _]` is obtuse.
+*The expected return value `[() _]` is obtuse here.
 It is a list of two things, the first an empty list, the second, anything.
 Ultimately we want the first thing to contain names and values of matching expressions, the second to indicate a function that can be called to retrieve the next possible match where there may be more than one for the given pattern.
-For now, consider this return value "for future use".
-These two not required for matching literals, which result in a true or false, `#f`, result.
+For now consider the structure of this return value "for future use".
+It's not required for matching literals, which result in a true or false result.*

 We came up with an initial `match` function that would pass the test: